 anarchist, writer, and publisher

 without any metaphysical Beyond or Divine Regulator.
 It is the concept

 of an actual, real world with its liberating, expanding and beautifying

-possibilities, as against an unreal world, which, with its spirits, oracles, and mean
+possibilities, as against an unreal world, which, with its spirits, oracles,

-man has for thousands of years past been working to undo
+his mistakes, man has for thousands of years past been working to undo

 Edmond de Goncourt

-to the cosmos.
+us are linked to the cosmos.
 So nature is my god.
 To me, nature is sacred.
-Trees are